Mitsuko Tabe: Early years

-During her time at Iwataya, Tabe saw art frequently as the department store regularly hosted art exhibitions: as she later recalls, they included Western Female Artists Exhibition (西部女性展) and Art of Today's World Exhibition (世界今日の美術展), both held in the 1950s.
-In the building of Iwataya, there was a small gallery where Tabe first encountered futureKyūshū-ha members including Sakurai Takami, Ishibashi Yasuyuki, Ochi Osamu, and others.
+During her time at Iwataya, Tabe saw art frequently as the department store regularly hosted art exhibitions: as she later recalled, they included Western Female Artists Exhibition (西部女性展) and Art of Today's World Exhibition (世界今日の美術展), both held in the 1950s.
+In the building of Iwataya, there was a small gallery where Tabe first encountered future Kyūshū-ha members including Sakurai Takami, Ishibashi Yasuyuki, Ochi Osamu, and others.
 In 1957, there was a two-month-long strike organized by the employees against the Iwataya management.
 Although Tabe did not fully support the strikers, she herself did not go to the work.
-Tabe recalls that she wad dubious of the union and found little difference between the placards of the rightwing and those of the labor movement.
+Tabe recalled that she was dubious of the union and found little difference between the placards of the rightwing and those of the labor movement.
 During that period, Tabe often visited the studio of Terada Ken’ichirō, an artist then associated with the Nika (Second Section Society) and later joined Kyūshū-ha.
-In January 1958, Tabe officially left Iwataya and got married in March with Kenji Tabe.
+In January 1958, Tabe officially left Iwataya and got married in March to Kenji Tabe.

-Works during Kyūshū-ha (1957-1968)
+Works during Kyūshū-ha (1957–1968)

 In March 1957, Mitsuko Tabe joined the Kyūshū-ha soon after its founding and remained a core member through its dissolution in 1968.
 Tabe served as treasurer and participated in all of the Kyushu-ha exhibitions in Tokyo and Fukuoka.
 As one of the few female members, Tabe brought a feminist viewpoint to the group.